Skip to Content

 Friday evening

 Check into your accommodation then start your weekend in Inverness with dinner at Mustard Seed.
 This restaurant in a converted church has a roaring log fire in winter and rooftop terrace overlooking the River Ness in summer.
-They serve seasonal Highland produce with a twist, like marinated venison or Thai salmon spring rolls.
+They serve seasonal Highland produce with a twist, like marinated venison or Thai cod and prawn fishcake.

 Then head to The Malt Room on Church Street for after-dinner drinks.
-This cosy bar is the first dedicated whisky bar in Inverness with knowledgeable bar staff serving whiskies from Scotland and beyond, making it a great place to try something new.
+This cosy bar is the first dedicated whisky bar in Inverness.
+The knowledgeable bar staff serve whiskies from Scotland and beyond, making it a great place to try out something new.

 Views from Inverness Castle in Scotland